 Instructions

-• To make the anchovy stock, combine rice starch water, dried anchovy, and sea kelp in a stone pot or heavy bottom pot and bring to boil.
+• To make the anchovy stock, combine rice starch water, dried anchovy, and sea kelp in a stone pot or soup pot and bring to boil.
 Reduce the heat to low and simmer for 3-4 minutes.
 Discard the anchovies and sea kelp.

 • To make the stew, smear the pastes in a mini scoop strainer or slotted spoon and incorporate into the stock.
 Add the onion and bring to a gentle boil over medium heat.